venez avec moi Chez Drouant

 (my favorite restaurants in Paris)

-I have often heard that you cannot have a bad meal in Paris.
+People say that you cannot have a bad meal in Paris.
 Not true.
-Paris is like every city in that there always a few restaurants that do not use first rate products, the service is less than kind, or less time and attention was given to your meal then you had hoped.
-However, given the fact that product in France is superb, there is a high concentration of quality, talented chefs, and that good food is just a part of French culture, the odds are largely in your favor of a wonderful experience.
-I am sure of it.
+Paris is like every city in that there always a few restaurants that do not use first-rate products, the service is less than kind, or less time and attention was given to your meal then you had hoped.
+However, given the fact that the majority of the product in France is superb, there is a high concentration of quality, talented chefs, and that good food is a fundamental part of the French culture, the odds are largely in your favor of a wonderful experience.

 I encourage you to contact the restaurant or look at their website for prices, times, and menu specials.
-Remember that many places are closed in August as well as on Sunday.
+I continually add the restaurant links to make it easier.
+Remember that many places are closed in on Sunday and/or Monday.
+Many restaurants are also closed in August (some now are closed for part of July as well) for Grandes Vacances.

 bon appétit !